Essenceia/essenceia.github.io/content/projects/d2020_p1/index.md

 # Reducing noise

-At idle the fan duty cycle is set to `60%`, stated otherwise : this switch is cosplaying as a jet engine ...
+At idle the fan duty cycle is set to `60%`, stated otherwise : this switch is cosplaying as a jet engine. :rocket:

 Obviously this isn't going to fly.

 I can reduce the fan's pwm by overwriting the contents of `/sys/class/thermal/manual_pwm`.
 This